Wikunia/brackets-QuickDocsJS/Readme.md

 # QuickDocsJS
 This extension provides a quick documentation for each JavaScript function.
-It supports JSDoc comments since v1.2 and some requirejs stuff (v1.4).
+It supports JSDoc comments since v1.2 and some requirejs stuff (v1.4) which allows you to access documentations which aren't in the same file!

-Maybe you want to check out my [FuncDocr](https://github.com/Wikunia/brackets-FuncDocr) extension to generate JSDocs for your own functions.
+You don't use normal JS but jQuery or NodeJS?
+QuickDocs supports both of them (v1.5 & v1.6).

-**You miss some docs for standard functions?
+**Miss some docs for standard functions or JS extensions like jQuery?
 Add them here [issue (#12)](../../issues/12).
 Thanks for your help!**

+QuickDocsJS makes it easy to read your JSDoc comments inline, but you have to write these comments...

+...Maybe you want to check out my [FuncDocr](https://github.com/Wikunia/brackets-FuncDocr) extension to generate JSDocs for your own functions.

+## Type Recognition Magic

 The extension tries to get the correct documentation if the function is available for strings and arrays.